Inside the LimoLiner

-Attendants serve drinks and meals, as well as offering different means of entertainment like movies, television, and Sirius radio.
-LimoLiner provides travelers with the comfortable and spacious accommodations for the long journey that trump any other bus service.
+Attendants serve drinks and meals, as well as offer different means of entertainment like movies, television, and Sirius radio.
+LimoLiner provides travelers with comfortable and spacious accommodations for the long journey that trump any other bus service.

 During my trip from Framingham to New York City, I was served a delicious pesto tortellini meal.
 On the ride from New York City to Boston, I ate eggplant parmesan.
 Attendants offer a hot meal, cold meal, vegetarian meal, or salad with meat, as well as a selection of drinks like soda, coffee, water, or wine after 6 p.m.

 Both attendants were hospitable, friendly and helpful, creating a comfortable space for all of the travelers, who were a range of ages from young children to elderly people.

 The bus was reliable and arrived on time at all three locations.
 There is a group of attendants on the bus to help with any of the passengers’ needs.
 The bus also includes a bathroom for its travelers.